Eugenio Montero Ríos

 Eugenio Montero Ríos (13 November 1832, in Santiago de Compostela – 12 May 1914, in Madrid) was a leading member of the Spanish Liberal Party before being part of a 1903 schism that divided it.
 He also served briefly as Prime Minister of Spain.
 He played a role in the 1898 Treaty of Paris that ended the Spanish–American War as he was then President of the Senate of Spain.

+Ideology

+Montero Ríos represents in some way the liberal elite of the political clique that dominated Galicia during the Restoration.
+He was the head of a large, bloodline, and political family formed by his uncles (Benito Calderón Ozores, Manuel García Prieto) and sons (Eugenio and Andrés Avelino Montero Villegas) with connections in all four provinces.
+The interests organized around this politician covered a significant part of Galicia at the beginning of the 20th century.
+To his residence in Lourizán, province of Pontevedra, politicians, journalists, and notable figures of the time would come as if it were a political mecca.